Protecting Our Time, Energy, and Values When It’s Not Easy to Do

 Step Two: Explore Innovative Ways to Tackle Your Boundary Saboteurs

-Engaging in creative exercises can help you gain deeper insights into your Boundary Saboteurs and develop new strategies for setting and maintaining boundaries.
-These techniques, drawn from various psychotherapeutic approaches, offer unique ways to explore your relationship with your Boundary Saboteurs.
+Engaging in creative exercises can help us gain deeper insights into our Boundary Saboteurs and develop new strategies for setting and maintaining boundaries.
+The techniques below, drawn from various psychotherapeutic approaches, offer unique ways to explore your relationship with your Boundary Saboteurs.
+I recommend completing any of the exercises for one Boundary Saboteur at a time.

 If the idea of engaging in these exercises feels overwhelming, consider setting a timer for 10-30 minutes and dedicating that time to exploring one of these techniques.
 You might be surprised at what emerges, even in a short period, when you approach your Boundary Saboteurs with curiosity and creativity.